Chapter 41: Reversals – 160 AK, Early Spring

 He’d known her for most of his life.

-He’d first met her when she’d visited Magistrate Gorum’s to buy horses years ago, when he’d been apprenticed.
+He’d first met her when she’d bought horses from Magistrate Gorum years ago, when he’d been apprenticed.

 She was a Locke.